 What is an Employer of Record in Colombia?

 An Employer of Record (EOR) is defined as an organization which works as a third party alongside other companies to hire staff on their behalf.
 When a company works with an EOR, the EOR becomes legally responsible for human resource-related activities, such as recruitment and hiring, payroll, insurance, visa procedures, and others.

-An EOR can often also be referred to as a Professional Employer Organization (PEO).
-However, there are some differences between these types of companies.
+An EOR can often also be referred to as a Professional Employer Organization (PEO), and may commonly advertise itself as offering PEO services in Colombia.

 What are the benefits of an EOR?

 One of the main advantages of hiring an EOR is reduced bureaucracy.
 In order to conduct hiring in Colombia, local employment requirements need to be met.
 The main aspects of the employment regulations in Colombia are: